intel/e2eAIOK/README.md

 * [Neural Network Constructor](e2eAIOK/DeNas/README.md): A neural architecture search technology based on component to build compact neural network models for specific domains directly.
 It is a multi-model, hardware aware, train-free neural architecture search approach to build models for CV, NLP, ASR directly and leverage transfer learning model adaptor to deploy the models in user’s production environment.

+* [Model Adapter](e2eAIOK/ModelAdapter/README.md):  A general and convenient framework for transfer knowledge from pretrained model and/or source domain data to target task.
+There are three modules in it: Finetuner for pretraining & fine-tuning, Distiller for knowledge distillation and Model Adapter for domain adaption.
+All the three components share a unified API and can be easily integrated with existing pipeline with few codes modification.

 For more information, you may [read the docs](https://github.com/intel/e2eAIOK).
 ![Architecture](./docs/source/aiok_workflow.png)